foksieloy/chatgpt4productivitydemo/README.md

 This is not a "ChatGPT" does everything project, instead we observe the impact on productivity, a sort of real world use case.

-Some design ideas are intentional, for example, using 2d URP tempalte, because I expect most tutorials to be on a basic rendered, and we can spot how ofter ChatGPT forgets this fact.
+Some design ideas are intentional, for example, using 2d URP template, because I expect most tutorials to be on a basic render, and we can spot how often ChatGPT forgets this fact.
 Every time I refactor something, I will let it know, and we can see how often it forgets we refactored something.